inmyth/akka-integrated-mmm/README.md

 One bot (defined in config's `bots`) should operate on one symbol (pair) only.

-Supported exchanges: HitBTC, Okex, Yobit, Livecoin, Btcalpha
+Supported exchanges: HitBTC, Okex, Yobit, Fcoin, Livecoin, Btcalpha